brainstorm/esp-modbus-power-meter/README.md

 This repo details how to use a [Saola-1 ESP32S2 board](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s2/hw-reference/esp32s2/user-guide-saola-1-v1.2.html) coupled with [a RS485 transceiver from
 LinkSprite](http://shieldlist.org/linksprite/rs485) and connect it to Espressif's IoT cloud platform: [RainMaker][rainmaker].

+Also, there's support for [PVoutput.org][pvoutput] graphs since my meter is coupled to three 500W solar panels (one per phase) equipped with APC microinverters.

 ![power_meter_front](./img/yigedianqi_power_meter_front.png)

 There are several branches, all of them with custom setups that work